mapeveri/react-redux-admin/README.md

 Features
 ========

-1. Crud generator in base to model definition in file json.
+1. Crud generator in base to model definition in the file json.
 2. Connected with Rest API.
+3. Login form.
-3. Login and Dashboard separated in sections.
+4. Dashboard separated in sections.

 Contribute
 ==========